 Looking for every team to have qualified for the 2026 World Cup?
 Look no further.

-There is now less than a year until the action gets underway, with the United States, Mexico and Canada co-hosts for the 23rd edition of the planet's biggest tournament – and next summer's tournament will see the number of teams ramped up from 32 to 48, which means we are likely to see plenty of World Cup debutants.
+There are just under eight months to wait until the action gets underway, with the United States, Mexico and Canada co-hosts for the 23rd edition of the planet's biggest tournament – and next summer's tournament will see the number of teams ramped up from 32 to 48, which means we are likely to see plenty of World Cup debutants.

 With qualification tournaments well underway across all four corners of the globe, FourFourTwo takes a look at every side to have stamped their ticket to next summer's finals so far.